MikroElektronika/mikrosdk_click_v2/clicks/rtkrover/details.md

 ## Note

-> The click board comes with the default baud rate of 460800, but the baud rate is set to 115200 in the example due to code portability and speed limitations of some MCUs.
+> The Click board comes with the default baud rate of 460800, but the baud rate is set to 115200 in the example due to code portability and speed limitations of some MCUs.
 So in order to run the example you will need to adjust the baud rate using Quectel QGNSS evaluation software.